mantrobuslawal/mantrobuslawal/README.md

 # Hi, I'm Miriam 👋🏾

-**Platform & DevSecOps Engineer** building secure, observable cloud-native platforms with Kubernetes, Go, Terraform, CI/CD, and production-grade automation.
+**Senior Platform & DevSecOps Engineer** building secure, observable and boringly reliable cloud-native platforms.

+I work across Kubernetes, infrastructure as code, secure delivery, developer platforms and production operations, with a strong focus on making systems understandable, repeatable and safe to run.

-I’m focused on building the kind of systems that do not just work on a laptop, but can be explained, tested, deployed, monitored, secured, and handed over without everyone needing to form a prayer circle around the terminal. 🙏🏾💻
+I like building things that don't just work on a laptop, but can be **explained, tested, deployed, monitored, secured and handed over** without everyone needing to form a prayer circle around the terminal. 🙏🏾💻

+> **The dream is boring production.
+The drama can stay in the group chat.** 😌

 ---

-## 👩🏾‍💻 What I’m About
+## 👩🏾‍💻 What I Do

-I’m building towards senior Platform Engineering, DevSecOps, Kubernetes Platform Engineering, and Cloud Engineering contract roles.

-My work focuses on:
+My work sits across **Platform Engineering, DevSecOps and Cloud Engineering**, particularly:

-- ☸️ Kubernetes platform engineering
+* ☸️ Kubernetes platforms and containerised workloads
-- 🔐 DevSecOps and secure delivery
+* 🔐 DevSecOps, secure delivery and policy-as-code
+* 🧱 Infrastructure as Code and reusable platform components
+* 🚀 CI/CD, GitOps and deployment automation
-- 🌩️ Multi-cloud infrastructure and automation across AWS, GCP, and Azure
+* 🌩️ Cloud infrastructure across AWS, Azure and GCP
-- 🧱 Infrastructure as Code
-- ⚡ Serverless and Function as a Service patterns
-- 🚀 CI/CD pipelines
-- 📈 Observability, logging, tracing, and metrics
+* 📈 Observability, logging, metrics and distributed tracing
-- 🧪 Testing strategy for distributed systems
-- 🧰 Developer experience and internal platform tooling
+* 🧰 Developer experience and internal platform tooling
-- 🧯 Production readiness, resilience, and operational maturity
+* 🧯 Production readiness, resilience and operational maturity

-I care about building systems that are:
+I care about systems that are:

 ```text
 secure